 In addition to our full-time faculty, the Law School's adjunct faculty members — prominent practicing lawyers and judges — bring their specialized knowledge and experience to the classroom.
 Adjunct Faculty List.

 Student Organizations and Related Activities

 The American Constitution Society for Law and Policy is a national organization of law students, law professors, practicing lawyers and members of the community.
 We want to help revitalize and transform legal debate, from law school classrooms to federal courtrooms.

 The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
 It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 The Society seeks both to promote an awareness of these principles and to further their application through its activities.

 Moot Court is a mock appellate advocacy program that provides invaluable experience for students in brief writing and oral advocacy.
-Students may receive credit for this activity.
+Students receive academic credit for this activity.

 National Lawyers Guild

 The Madison Chapter of the NLG is a community chapter with both lawyers and law student members.
 The National Lawyers Guild is a nationwide organization of lawyers and law students dedicated to working for social justice.
 Formed in 1937 as the first racially integrated bar association in the country, the Guild tries to bring together all those who recognize the importance of safeguarding and extending the rights of workers, women, farmers, and minority groups upon whom the welfare of the entire nation depends; who actively seek to eliminate racism; who work to maintain and protect our civil rights and liberties; and who view the law as an instrument for the protection of the people, rather than their repression.